 The global testing company, Pearson VUE, is the official administrator of the Rhode Island real estate license exam.
 To begin scheduling, you’ll be required to create an account on the Pearson VUE website, which will then allow access to the scheduling portal.

 You can schedule directly on the website and will receive a copy of the Rhode Island Candidate Handbook for additional information.
-Pay the $70 exam fee directly through the Pearson website using a credit card, debit card, or voucher.
+Pay the $50 exam fee per part (national and state) directly through the Pearson website using a credit card, debit card, or voucher.

 It’s important to go into exam day prepared and confident so you can pass on your first attempt.PrepAgent can help you succeed using tools like vocabulary worksheets, flashcards, live webinars, and audio lessons to make sure you feel ready on the day of the exam.
 Choose from its one-week, one-month, and one-year packages based on the level of assistance and resources you need.

 For extra guidance on passing your real estate exam, download our Exam Prep e-book.
 We include a pre-assessment to test your knowledge as well as helpful information about what’s included in the exam, the length and structure of the exam, study tips, and sample questions from PrepAgent.

 All applicants are required to submit a Criminal History Record (CHR) for their license application.
 Both state and federal CHR checks are conducted by the Rhode Island Department of the Attorney General in person at their office at 4 Howard Avenue, Cranston, Rhode Island.